Australian central bank decides first rate hike in 11 years

 CANBERRA, Australia (AP) — Australia’s central bank on Tuesday lifted its benchmark interest rate for the first time in more than 11 years.
-The cash rate rose from 0.1% to 0.35%.
+The cash rate rose from 0.1% to 0.35% in a move potentially damaging to a government that will seek reelection on May 21.

 A rise was widely expected after official data released last week showed that Australia’s inflation rose to 5.1% in the year through March.
 It is the highest annual rate since 2001, when a newly introduced 10% federal consumption tax created a temporary spike.